 - 1. Log into Pulse One as an administrator. - 2.
-Click the Appliances menu and then the Appliances tab.
+Click the Appliances menu and then the Appliances tab. - The Appliances tab displays all current appliances. - 3.
+Select the appliance that you want to reboot and click the Actions icon (§).

-- 3. Select the appliance that you want to reboot and click the Actions icon ( § ). - 4.
-On the drop-down menu, click Reboot Appliance.
+4. On the drop-down menu, click Reboot Appliance.

-FIGURE 44 Reboot Appliance
+FIGURE 46 Reboot Appliance